Anna's Irish Crafty Corner

 What is tatting? you may ask...
 I put all the answers in a little nutshell for you....

-Tatting is a type of lacemaking that involves creating intricate patterns with knots and loops using a shuttle and thread.
+Tatting is a type of lacemaking that involves creating intricate patterns with knots and loops using a shuttle and thread or needle and thread.
 It's a delicate craft, often used to make edgings, doilies, or even jewelry.
 While its exact origins are unclear, tatting is thought to have evolved from knotting techniques and gained popularity in the 19th century with the availability of finer threads.

 Here's a more detailed look: